trishume/trishume.github.com/_posts/2017-03-04-my-text-editor-journey-vim-spacemacs-atom-and-sublime-text.md

 - Narrow it down to a glob of certain files without re-typing my query.
 - Edit my query slightly to refine the results, again without re-typing it.
 - Replace the content of all those occurences once satisfied.
-- Find "Save All" in the "File" menu to save all edits, I don't remember the shortcut.

 I tried to do this in Emacs once, and had to spend a ton of Googling and investigating `M-x` listings: